 Hong Kong breakfasts offer plenty of selection.
-From the home grown Cantonese speciality that is congee to the world famous scrambled eggs at the Australian Dairy Company and bumper sized British fry ups we pick five of the best places to get breakfast in Hong Kong.
+From the homegrown Cantonese specialty that is congee to the world famous scrambled eggs at the Australian Dairy Company and bumper sized British fry-ups, we pick five of the best places to get breakfast in Hong Kong.

 Where they take breakfast seriously.
 This Hong Kong stalwart has been dishing up late night breakfasts to the clubbing casualties of Wan Chai and the bar flys of Lan Kwai Fong for over a decade.
-The menu tilts towards Americana and is extensive; you’ll find eggs thrown together with avocado and salsa; chicken and swiss cheese and everything in between; griddle, challa French toast, omelettes and slightly underpar British fry ups complete an encyclopaedic line up.
-Open twenty four hours.
+The menu tilts towards Americana and is extensive; you’ll find eggs thrown together with avocado and salsa; chicken and swiss cheese and everything in between; griddle, challah French toast, omelets and slightly under par British fry-ups complete an encyclopedic lineup.
+Open twenty-four hours.
 They also serve beer.

 Hungry?
 Hangover?
 Get yourself to the Delaneys.
-There is simply not better breakfast in the world than a greasy fry up and Delaney’s are Hong Kong’s premium purveyors of sausage, bacon and the other key ingredients needed for a heart attack on a plate.
+There is simply no better breakfast in the world than a greasy fry up and Delaney’s are Hong Kong’s premium purveyors of sausage, bacon and the other key ingredients needed for a heart attack on a plate.
 Nearly twenty years in the business this Irish pub is one of the city’s most popular drinking spots and also the best place in town to get your hands on an oversized breakfast.
-It's not cheap, the price tag on the fry is the same you’ll pay for a main meal, but in return you earn a bumper sized breakfast, toast and tea.
-For those crawling out of bed late, Delaney’s is also a top spot to catch football, rugby, cricket and other expat sports.
+It's not cheap, the price tag on the fry is the same you’ll pay for a main course, but in return, you earn a bumper-sized breakfast, toast, and tea.
+For those crawling out of bed late, Delaney’s is also a top spot to watch football, rugby, cricket, and other expat sports.